 Serviced flats are great in terms of the long-term resale, growth as well.
 It really works.

-Rob: Hopefully that gives you some context of why serviced accommodation can really can add some value to your potential portfolio.
+Rob: Hopefully that gives you some context of why serviced accommodation can really add some value to your potential portfolio.

 Hopefully, you have found that this mini-series on serviced accommodation gives you a good round up.